mongodb/docs/source/includes/measurements-disks-describe-output.rst

    * - ``measurements``
      - object array
-     - An array of measurements and their data points.
+     - An array of metrics and their data points.

    * - ``measurements.name``
      - string
-     - The name of the measurement.
+     - The name of the metric.

    * - ``measurements.units``
      - string
-     - How the measurement is quantified.
+     - How the metric is quantified.
 Possible units are:

        - ``PERCENT``
        - ``MILLISECONDS``